By early 2024, the sales team was promising things the system couldn't deliver.

 That's when the chaos started.
 Sales would close a deal, send a spreadsheet to Finance, who'd run manual calculations and create system exceptions.
 Customer Success tried explaining to clients how it all worked.
 The manager dashboard showed info that didn't match the contract.
 And when it came time to track usage and bill, we'd often discover inconsistencies of 11% or more between what was promised and what the system recorded.

-Facing this impasse, the Business Platform squad was born with a mission to transform Woba's business model.with a mission to transform Woba's business model.
+In face of these troubled times, the Business Platform squad was born with a mission: transform Woba's business model.

 From rigidity to the "contract → packages → cycles" model